Julius Priester

-Julius Priester (born 4 September 1870 in Wolschy, Bohemia; died 6 February 1955 in Acapulco de Juárez, Guerrero, México) was a wealthy Jewish industrialist and art collector in Vienna whose properties and art collection were looted by the Nazis.
+Julius Priester (4 September 1870 – 6 February 1955) was an Austrian Jewish industrialist and art collector in Vienna.
+His properties and art collection were looted by the Nazis.

-Early life
+Life

-Julius Priester, born on 4 September 1870 in Wolschy, Bohemia, was an art collector, a banker, an industrialist and President of the Petroleumgesellschaft Galizin GmbH, also known as the Anglo-Galician Company.
+Julius Priester was born on 4 September 1870 in Olší, Bohemia, Austria-Hungary.
+He was an art collector, a banker, an industrialist and President of the Petroleumgesellschaft Galizin GmbH, also known as the Anglo-Galician Company.
 A collector of Old Master paintings, he displayed them in his office and in his home in Vienna in the 1920s.

+He died on 6 February 1955 in Acapulco, Mexico.

 Art collection

 Priester's art collection included El Greco, Cranach, Rubens, Van Dyke and many other important artists.

 Nazi persecution

 Austria joined Nazi Germany in the Anschluss of 1938.
 Persecution of Jews began immediately.
-Priester fled to Mexico Camilla Priester (née Robicek).
+Priester fled to Mexico with Camilla Priester (née Robicek).
 Everything in his apartment was packed up and stored with Speditionsfirma Max Föhr.On 11 May 1939 the contents of the apartment were valued and inventoried under the supervision of the Gestapo and the Customs Investigation Office, in the presence of civil servants of the Zentralstelle für Denkmalschutz (Austrian Heritage Office) and three appraisers from Vienna's Dorotheum auction house, one of them named Bernhard Wittke who was also an SS officer and agent of the Gestapo....